fleek-network/fleek-network-docs/guides/Node Operators/getting-started-guide.md

 We have learned a bit about the importance of a decentralized edge computing network to reach and fulfill the future of computation and how the Fleek Network protocol works succinctly.

-We guide you through a step-by-step installation of the network node process, where we pull the source code, build the binary and launch the service.
+Furthermore, we guide you through a step-by-step installation of the network node process, where we pull the source code, build the binary and launch the service.

 Finally, we do a quick health check to confirm the status of our node.